-Adopt electronic methods (such as an IDMS) to transmit biographical data to the DAC
+Adopt electronic methods (such as an IDMS) to transmit biographic data to the DAC

-Accurate results of the CHRC are returned more quickly when there are no errors in the data transmitted via the DAC.
-Using an automated system to collect and transmit STA biographical information reduces errors.
-Many airports have upgraded to use Type 14 (slap) prints and found that the newer technology has reduced the time taken to capture prints, and produces fewer null prints.
+Accurate CHRC results are returned more quickly when there are no errors in the data transmitted via the DAC.
+Using an automated system to collect and transmit STA biographic information reduces errors.
+Many airports have upgraded to use Type 14 (slap) prints and have found that the newer technology has reduced the time taken to capture prints and produces fewer null prints.
 Creating a fillable PDF application form often reduces data input errors by Trusted Agents interpreting handwritten application entries and responses.